Undergraduate Research Center

 In addition to funding student research through our Undergraduate Research Experience and Creative Activity (URECA) grants, the URC hosts several events each year that give MTSU students an opportunity to showcase their research.
 These events include the Summer Research Celebration, the Fall Undergraduate Research Open House, Posters at the Capitol, and Scholars Week.
 We hope you will check out these events and join us to experience the benefits of mentored research firsthand.

-As part of the Office of Research and Sponsored Programs, the Undergraduate Research Center (URC) mission is to be the central hub for communication about undergraduate research grant programs and other related opportunities on and off campus and to distribute university funds for undergraduate research and creative projects, and to promote dissemination of results through travel grants and by offering opportunities for students to present their research findings.
+As part of the Office of Research and Sponsored Programs, the Undergraduate Research Center's (URC) mission is to be the central hub for communication about undergraduate research grant programs and other related opportunities on and off campus, to distribute university funds for undergraduate research and creative projects, and to promote dissemination of results through travel grants and by offering opportunities for students to present their research findings.

 The URC is pursuing its vision to nurture a culture of research and creative activity at MTSU through support for undergraduate students and their faculty mentors.

 We strive to implement the goals of the University's Academic Master Plan related to the URC mission with the following values:

 - Excellence in research, scholarship, and creative projects

 - Productive internal and external collaborations and partnerships

 - Success in academic and professional careers of our undergraduate students and their faculty mentors